-Not to say that a state school is perfect though.
+That’s not to say that a state school is perfect, though.
 There are still many disadvantages to consider:

-Luckily, there are amazing state schools that have managed to mitigate the cons and are now on the same level as many private schools in various fields.
+Luckily, amazing state schools have managed to mitigate the cons and are now on the same level as many private schools in various fields.

 Take a look at the Lady Margaret School for once.
-It is a school for girls only but this is more of a strength than a weakness.
-The smaller number of pupils has allowed for the school to a) tech better and b) manage the discipline more efficiently.
+It is a school for girls only, but this is more of a strength than a weakness.
+The smaller number of pupils has allowed the school to a) teach better and b) manage the discipline more efficiently.
 What do we have in the endgame?
 70% A-B scores across all students.

-Then there is the Fortismere School that is a home away from home to 1,700+ boys and girls.
-The school is proud with a welcoming atmosphere and a neck for friendly rivalry between the ‘houses’ of Rhodes, Ephesus and Colosseum.
-71% A-B scores prove that Fortismere is on the right track.
+Then there is the Fortismere School which is a home away from home to 1,700+ boys and girls.
+The school is proud with a welcoming atmosphere and a neck for friendly rivalry between Rhodes, Ephesus, and Colosseum houses.
+71% A scores prove that Fortismere is on the right track.

-Private and International schools are essentially one and the same with the only difference being that the latter offers access to more educational programs from other countries.
-Label this fact as a major plus but do note that the remaining advantages are nearly identical.
+Private and International schools are essentially one and the same, the only difference being that the latter offers access to more educational programs from other countries.
+Label this fact as a major plus, but note that the remaining advantages are nearly identical.

 Private schools have a series of disadvantages worth considering as well:

-To sum things up, picking the best school in London is an impossible task.
+To sum up, picking the best school in London is impossible.
 All of them have strengths and weaknesses that are worth considering.
-Just go for the one that goes well with your kids and you’ll surely make the right choice!
+Just go for the one that goes well with your kids, and you’ll make the right choice!